3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 • To write a new boot sector to the system partition in spite, type in the following command and press “Enter”.
 This shall overwrite the current one and can thus at times cause problems if you are set up to boot to a different OS.

 • This won’t overwrite any data on actual partitions but you might need to reconfigure your multi-boot options after using this.
-The command is quite useful when the user suspects this might have been overwritten by any other OS installation or malware, or if you see this being damaged itself.
+The command is quite useful when the user suspects any other OS installation or malware might have overwritten this, or if you see this being damaged itself.

 Bootrec /fixboot